the-stencil-io/the-stencil-composer/README.md

 **Version control is essential.**

 Keeping both a single source of truth and an audit history of changes saves time and effort.
+For that reason, the Stencil's Release functionality allows for simple tagging with notes, so you can revisit your work at any time, troubleshoot, or revert to a prior version.

 ---

 ### Features

 * Simple, multi-language content composition with Markdown syntax
-* Simultaneous, side-by-site content editing for two languages
+* Simultaneous, side-by-site content editing for two languages (Dual View)
 * Integrate forms and their workflows into static content
 * Versioning and release management system
-* Localise all content, including links, forms, and workflows
+* Localisation capability for all content, links, forms, and workflows

 ---